BOTaaron/BOTaaron/README.md

 - 👋 Hi, I’m @BOTaaron
 - 👀 I’m interested in programming, cooking, making my own wine/beer, gaming, and learning everything I can.
 - 🌱 I’m currently learning ...
 A Bachelor's degree in Computer Science in Leeds, UK, involving Java, Python, and more.
-- 💞️ I’m looking to collaborate on ... nothing yet!
-I'm still getting the hang of everything and just looking to get my feet wet.
+- 💞️ I’m working on ...
+Odin Project!
+I am learning web development as a hobby using Odin Project as a guide!
 - 📫 How to reach me ...
 I use Discord a lot these days as we use it for my university.
 To contact, fire me a message on BOT Aaron#8333 if you like.